Greg James: Charity work

 In January 2013, along with Jack Dee, Melanie C, Dara Ó Briain, Philips Idowu and Chelsee Healey, James took part in Comic Relief: Through Hell and High Water.
 They journeyed along the Zambezi River for 5 days raising money to build a new school in the region.
 They raised well over £1 million for the charity.

 On 2 March 2013, James appeared on the Let's Dance for Comic Relief judging panel alongside Arlene Phillips and Lee Mack.

 In 2014, James was part of 'Team Coe' in the Sport Relief: Clash of the Titans.
 His team won the competition held at the Queen Elizabeth Olympic Park.
 He took part in the cycling, synchronized swimming and swimming relay.

 In February 2015, he, Chris Smith, Yasmin Evans and Alex Jones traveled to Uganda to take part in Operation Health.
 There, they helped to rebuild the Iyolwa Health Centre in Eastern Uganda, using money raised by Comic Relief.
 He blogged about it here.
 In total, the Radio 1 audience raised £551,405.

 In February 2016, for Sport Relief, James underwent the tough challenge, dubbed the 'Gregathlon', of completing five Triathlons in 5 days, in 5 different cities across the UK, hosting his Drivetime Radio 1 show after completing his daily Triathlon, raising £1 million for charity.

 In February 2018, James undertook his second Gregathlon for Sport Relief: Pedal to the Peaks.
 He cycled over 500 mi and climbed Snowdon and Scafell Pike before the challenge had to be postponed because extreme weather conditions caused by the Beast from the East.
 He returned to complete the challenge and climbed Ben Nevis on 16 March 2018, raising over £1 million.

+In March 2026, James embarked on his third solo Comic Relief challenge.
+The challenge to ride 1000km across the UK on a tandem started in Weymouth on 13 March, and finished in Edinburgh on 20 March.
+On 16 March, The Hunter Foundation pledged to match all donations (up to £1 million).

 Personal life

 On 1 June 2018, James announced his engagement to his girlfriend Bella Mackie, the daughter of newspaper editor Alan Rusbridger and the author of bestselling dark novel How to Kill Your Family.
 They married in September of the same year.
-They live in Kentish Town, North London.
+They live in Kentish Town, an area of north London.
+On 3 August 2026, James announced that Barney, a labrador dog that he adopted with Mackie from Battersea Dogs & Cats Home, died after a series of illnesses.

 James is godfather to Ruby, the youngest daughter of England cricketer James Anderson.

 He is a keen cricket fan, and used to play for Hertfordshire Under-18s.
 He is a supporter of Bath Rugby and Arsenal.

 He is an ambassador for two charities; The Stroke Association and The Lord's Taverners.
 He also took part in the 2012 NHS Team Give Blood campaign, representing O+.